 Just because your landlord has insurance, doesn’t mean you don’t need Renters Insurance.
 You shouldn’t assume that if something terrible happens, like a fire or flood, that Landlord Insurance will cover you and your belongings.
 In fact, some cities require renters to carry Renters Insurance for better financial protection.
 Even if your community doesn’t require you to carry Renters Insurance, you should still consider the consequences of choosing not to protect yourself in case the unexpected happens.

 Let’s say that a fire occurs in your apartment building.
 You may have to stay in a hotel while the damages are being repaired.
-The cost of your hotel may be full covered by your landlord’s insurance.
-However, with the right Renters Insurance, that cost may be covered so you don’t have to cover it out of your own pocket.
-You see, Renters Insurance doesn’t just protect you against fires, floods and theft.
+The cost of your hotel may not be fully covered by your landlord’s insurance.
+However, with the right Renters Insurance, that cost may be covered so you don’t have to pay for it out of your own pocket.
+You see, Renters Insurance doesn’t just protect you against fires and theft.
 There are other ways that Renters Insurance can help you avoid financial pitfalls.

 Consider these other scenarios below.

 You just got back from vacation, but the airline couldn’t find your suitcase.
 They apparently looked everywhere, but to no avail.
 Before you have a panic attack, ask yourself this: Do you have Renters Insurance?
 If you do, it’s not a complete loss.

 Okay, maybe your stuff was everywhere.
 But, you didn’t think your girlfriend was going to trip over your guitar and chip her tooth.
 How does that happen, right?
 Luckily, you have Renters Insurance that can cover her dental bills.
 You call your agent and find out you have a breakage clause on your policy, too.
 That means your broken guitar might even be covered.
 Hopefully, you can find the receipt.

 3. A fire, water damage or theft occurs.